espresso4j/latte/README.md

 * `:foo` matches a single segment in url path
 * `*foo` matches rest of url segments

+If you don't specify request method, it will match any incoming request for this path.

 ```java
 import io.github.espresso4j.espresso.*;
 import io.github.espresso4j.latte.*;